Grantee Roundup, June 2024

 York County Amateur Radio Society (YCARS): Project Target

-Grantees from York County Amateur Radio Society (YCARS) Mark N4MCP and Ephraim K4EBP inspecting their work before their next assembly steps for their Go-Boxes.
+Grantees from the York Amateur Radio Club (YARC): Mark Pritchard N4MCP and Ephraim Pritchard K4EBP inspecting their work before their next assembly steps for their Go-Boxes.

 Mark N4MCP and Ephraim K4EBP inspecting their work before their next assembly steps for their Go-Boxes.
 Image credit: YCARS